Putting Online Help to the Test

 - Solving problems effectively.
 Successful problem solving involves several steps: defining the problem clearly, generating possible solutions, considering likely consequences, picking a solution to try and evaluating how well it works.
 Women were led through the process step by step.

 - Communicating clearly and consistently.
 Good communication often boils down to talking about problems in a caring but firm manner, says Rychtarik.
-Women were shown how to to clearly state a problem, state its effect on her and request a specific change in her partner’s behavior.
+Women were shown how to clearly state a problem, state its effect on her and request a specific change in her partner’s behavior.

 - Using functional analysis.
 This involves examining the short-term and long-term consequences of different responses to a partner’s drinking.
 Rychtarik says, “For example, in the short term, yelling and cussing out the partner about coming home intoxicated may, in a way, be positively reinforcing.
 It lets out a lot of angry feelings, resulting in some immediate, short-term release.”
 But in the long run, it’s not very helpful.
 Women were given tips on gauging long-range consequences and using that information to guide their choices.